 - Mix the grated soap with the boiled water

-- If the grated soap doesn’t dissolve fully, heat mixture on high at 30 second intervals until it’s all dissolved.
+- If the grated soap doesn’t dissolve fully, then either heat mixture in a microwave on high at 30 second intervals or place in a bowl over a pot of boiling water and stir gently until no pieces are visible.

 - Leave to cool

-- When cool poor into a soap dispenser.
+- When cool poor the liquid into a soap dispenser.

-If the soap is too thick when it’s cools add 30ml of water and heat for 2 minutes, stir and leave to cool.
+If the soap is too thick when it’s cools add 30ml of water and reheat, stir and leave to cool to cool again.
 Repeat until soap is desired consistency.

 If this doesn’t work for you or you don’t want the hassle you can get refills of bodywash or liquid soap in quite a few zero waste / health food stores around Ireland.
 Just check my Map of Eco Stores

-Alternatively Swedish company Forgo will aricle you powder soap that you just mix with water in a dispenser of your choosing.
+Alternatively Swedish company Forgo will post you powder soap that you just mix with water in a dispenser of your choosing.